Powerlearnproject/se-day1-assignment-Sheyzie/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 Vague prompt: 'Tell me about car'
-Specific Prompt: 'Tell me about a Range Rover sport 2024 model'
+Improved Prompt: 'Tell me about a Range Rover sport 2024 model'

+The improved prompt is more effective because it uses clear, concise, complete and correct words.